readytensor/rt-agentic-ai-cert-week1/lessons/lesson2/w1-l2-core-components.md

 When you face a question like _“Where’s the best place to visit in Italy in October?”_ you don’t just blurt “Rome.”
 You consider the weather, the type of trip, the season.

 Agents can be nudged into the same careful reasoning.
 Patterns like **ReAct** push them to weigh options, use tools, and explain choices.
-You will learn about ReAct later in this week.
+You will learn about ReAct later in this module.

 ![reasoning-workflow.png](reasoning-workflow.png)